RichardWallisOPS/Emulation/README.md

 ### Random Thoughts

 1) Rather than virtual functions for my bus implementation it would be nice to emulate the bus and cartridge pins as is directly and send clock pulses to each system to update what goes on the pins.
 Better for mappers/open bus/external audio/etc.
-2) Looking like NMI [and IRQ?] signals should be held back some amount of ticks.
+2) Looking like NMI (and maybe IRQ?) signals should be held back some amount of ticks.
 Must be as the H/W take time to pull the lines low.
 Look at moving any wait logic into the System::SignalXXX() functiions before signaling the CPU
-3) FME7 (Mapper 69) is missing 5B audio - use the other version of the game.
+3) FME-7 (Mapper 69) is missing 5B audio - use the other version of the game.
 4) Looking for MMC5 support?
 Doesn't exist - Mapper 24 (VRC6) is available though for that game and it supports the extra audio too!
 5) EmulationController needs refactoring but I probably won't bother.